emlynrasta/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable - create a new global variable 8-true_knowledge - script that prints the result of integer and value stored in variable\n 9-divide_and_rule - script to print result of POWER by DIVIDE
+7-create_global_variable - create a new global variable 8-true_knowledge - script that prints the result of integer and value stored in variable\n 9-divide_and_rule - script to print result of POWER by DIVIDE 5-local_variables - list all local, environment variables and functions